prebid/prebid.github.io/dev-docs/bidders/inmar.md

 safeframes_ok: false
 deals_supported: true
 pbjs: true
+enable_download: false
 ---
 ### Note:

-The Inmar Bidding adapter requires setup before beginning.
-Please contact us at prebid@inmar.com
+The Inmar bidder is no longer supported.
+Please be advised to stop use of this adapter in all Prebid.js versions.

 ### Bid Params